NIC-SBI/CC_protein_origami/Readme.md

 * **pairs_info**, in this section segment pairing is specified.
 For every pair the orientation (A for antiparallel and P for parallel) of the CC dimer should be provided, along with the name of CC dimer structure template file and name of the chains in the model structure.

 An example of the input file can be found under (examples/APHsh/make_config.py)[examples/APHsh/make_config.py].
 Two APH segments are connected by a linker forming a covalently linked CC dimer.
-The user is provided with a snake-file which can be run by typing
+The models can be built and viewed by by typing in the terminal

+	cd *path to APHsh folder*
-	snakemake
+	snakemake -j3

-in the command line.
-However, the design can then be carried out stepwise by using appropriate scripts.
+	chimera */03-*.pdb

 ###**Installation**
 ---------------------------------------